Polynomial-B/synth-app-frontend/README.md

 ###### `synth/models.py`

-I initially did not consider`JSONField` but found that it was easy to add to the model and proved effective in dealing with the effects field which by default is an empty list of dictionaries.
+I initially did not consider`JSONField` but found that it was easy to add to the model and proved effective in dealing with the 'effects' field which by default is an empty list of dictionaries.
 This helped with coding the frontend, meaning that I could choose the effects during the frontend build process without having to update the models every time I wanted to add a different effect.

 ``` Python
 class Synth(models.Model):